 Learn@UW - Which should I use?
 Options to create instructional videos

-This document compares the major features of five tools that can be used to create video for remote instruction: Microsoft Powerpoint for Office 365, Kaltura Webcam Recording, Kaltura Capture, Blackboard Collaborate Ultra, and TechSmith Camtasia.
+This document compares the major features of five tools that can be used to create videos for remote instruction: Microsoft Powerpoint for Office 365, Kaltura Webcam Recording, Kaltura Capture, and TechSmith Camtasia.

 There are many tools that instructors can use to create online instructional videos.
 The table below summarizes some of the most popular options for instructors at UW-Madison.
 It is not intended to be an exhaustive list but information to help instructors get started choosing a tool:

 Windows - Yes

 |Records system audio1